chef-boneyard/windows/README.md

 ### windows_certificate

 Installs a certificate into the Windows certificate store from a file, and grants read-only access to the private key for designated accounts.
-Note that this resource generates powershell_script resources with the same name to carry out the changes.
-Consequently updated_by_last_action? is not set.
-Subscribe to the inner powershell_script to chain resources.

 #### Actions
 - :create: creates or updates a certificate